logo

 PropertyTypeDescription

-shapeMapRecord<string, DisplayObject>Mapping table of all graphics under the current element
+shapeMapRecord<string, DisplayObject>Mapping table of all graphics under current element

-animateMapRecord<string, IAnimation>Mapping table of all animations under the current element
+animateMapRecord<string, IAnimation>Mapping table of all animations under current element

 Methods